natalio-f-gomes/natalio-f-gomes/readme.md

  4 - Testing
  5 - Document
 For web projects which I do I intend to make as of now, will have a deployment and Maintenance Phases.
 Any project suggestions will be greatly appreciated.
-Reach out to me at: natalio.f.gomes@gmail.com
+Feel free to email me: natalio.f.gomes@gmail.com